Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks

 \section{Theory}

-In this section, we first establish a rate duality, which is a simple consequence of the SINR duality in \cite{Rao_TOC07_netduality}.
-Then based on the rate duality, the polite water-filling structure and properties of the Pareto optimal input are characterized.
-Finally, we discuss the extension from a sum power constraint to a linear constraint and the extension from white noise to colored noise.
+In this section, we first establish a rate duality as a simple consequence of the SINR duality in \cite{Rao_TOC07_netduality}.
+Then the polite water-filling structure and properties of the Pareto optimal input are characterized.
+Finally, we discuss the extension from the sum power constraint and white noise to a single linear constraint and colored noise.